wintercms/docs/services-helpers.md

 # Helpers

-October includes a variety of "helper" PHP functions.
-Many of these functions are used internally by October itself, however, you are free to use them in your own plugins and applications if you find them useful.
+Winter includes a variety of "helper" PHP functions.
+Many of these functions are used internally by Winter itself, however, you are free to use them in your own plugins and applications if you find them useful.

 <style>
     .collection-method-list > p {